Reading time: 8 min 32s

 Boosts Muscle Strength

-This exercise is also very effective at increasing grip strength, as it’s essential to tightly hold the weights while doing this movement.
+This exercise is also very effective at enhancing stronger grip strength, as it’s essential to tightly hold the weights while doing this movement.
 Adding the farmer’s walks as a part of your training routine can help boost your performance in other sports such as basketball, football, baseball, tennis, etc.

 Farmer’s Walk Variations